 Based on this roadmap, in January 2016, the DoD issued a directive entitled “Climate Change Adaptation and Resilience”.
 The roadmap was put into practice, and climate change was deemed a certified threat to national security.

-The Secretary of Defense, James “Mad Dog” Mattis, has previously stated that climate change is a problem.
-The language he’s used has always been careful not to attribute it to human activity – the key denial point put forward by the Trump administration at large – but at least he’s recognizing that it’s a clear and present threat.
+Even the trump-appointed Secretary of Defense, James “Mad Dog” Mattis, has previously stated that climate change is a problem.
+The language he’s used has admittedly always been careful not to attribute it to human activity – the key denial point put forward by the Trump administration at large – but at least he’s recognizing that it’s a clear and present threat.

 [H/T: Military Times]